1926 – 2013

 Above all, it is the example of the man himself, the peace and calm that surround him, the spiritual power that emanates from him, pointing the way to each person’s own inner path to enlightenment.

 —John Harricharan, Body, Mind, & Spirit magazine

-At Yogananda’s request, Swami Kriyananda has devoted his life to lecturing and writing, helping others to experience the living presence of God within.
-He has taught on four continents in seven languages over the course of over 60 years.
+At Yogananda’s request, Swami Kriyananda devoted his life to lecturing and writing, helping others to experience the living presence of God within.
+He taught on four continents in seven languages over the course of over 60 years.
 His teaching, audio and video recordings of his talks and music, and his many books translated into 28 languages have touched the lives of millions.

 Swami Kriyananda is also known as the “father of the intentional communities movement,” which began in the United States in the late 1960s.
-Inspired by Yogananda’s dream of establishing spiritual communities, he founded in 1968 the first of what are now seven Ananda communities worldwide.
+Inspired by Yogananda’s dream of establishing spiritual communities, he founded in 1968 the first of what are now nine Ananda communities worldwide.
 They provide a supportive environment of “simple living and high thinking” where over 1,000 full-time residents live, work, and worship together.

 The time has come for people to live lives of even higher dedication than that which inspired monks and nuns of the past.It is time to direct our spiritual awareness also into matter, into everything we do: work, education, family life, friendship, communications with strangers, the way we build our homes — to all the most mundane, practical aspects of daily human life.

 People need to become God-centered from within, and from that center to see God everywhere, in everything.”

 A monastic almost all of his adult life, Swami Kriyananda was a Swami of the Giri (Mountain) branch of the ancient Swami Order, as was his guru and his guru’s guru, Swami Sri Yukteswar.

 “This day marks the birth of a new era.
 My spoken words are registered in the ether, in the Spirit of God, and they shall move the West.